 Join Bruce in exploring the roots of mindful awareness through Kundalini yoga.
 Immerse yourself in transformative practices that seamlessly blend into the beauty of nature, with outdoor sessions whenever possible.
 Engage in meditation, chanting and the gentle resonance of the gong and crystal bowls for healing relaxation.
 Delve into practices that nurture your mind, body and spirit, allowing you to embrace inner peace and vitality while finding harmony in nature.

 They say that 'your life begins the day you start a garden'.
 If you are looking for some green thumb inspiration and motivation, join Chris for an uplifting weekend of basic gardening tips where you will learn the practice and art of gardening.
 The weekend will entail plant identification and plant selection of trees, shrubs, ground covers and bulbs.
 He will show you how to prepare a flower bed and how to lay out your plants, and how to plant trees and other plants and their maintenance.
-Chris will also advise on plant propagation showing the different forms of cuttings, seed sowing and dividing large plants and the pruning of shrubs and trees and highlight the importance of soil and how to rejuvenate a nutrient-depleted soil and deal with pest and diseases all this.
+He will also advise on plant propagation showing the different forms of cuttings, seed sowing and dividing large plants and the pruning of shrubs and trees and highlight the importance of soil and how to rejuvenate a nutrient-depleted soil and deal with pest and diseases all this.
 Experience this – and more.
 Celebrate the BRC's gardens and its green spaces and listen to Chris’ latest fascinating experiences at Gardens On The Bay in Singapore.

 Shibuie is the ancient Japanese concept of Accidental Beauty in which the artist is just one ingredient in a number of dynamic interacting natural processes, the outcome of which is delightfully unpredictable, but strangely beautiful - not ego-driven or deliberate.